 For example, a user agent might support this principle by:

 Sites should include deception in their threat modeling and not assume that Web platform APIs provide any guarantees of consistency, currency, or correctness about the user.
 People often have control of the devices and software they use to interact with web sites.
-In response to site requests, people may arbitrarily modify or select the information they provide for a variety of reasons, including both malice and self-protection.
+In response to site requests, people may people may arbitrarily modify or select the information they provide for a variety of reasons, including both malice and self-protection.

 In any rare instances when an API must be defined as returning true current values, users may still configure their agents to respond with other information, for reasons including testing, auditing or mitigating forms of data collection, including browser fingerprinting.